Shopify/yjit-metrics/README.md

 Use `basic_report.rb --help` to get started.
 There are several different reports, and you can specify which data files to include and which benchmarks to show.
 By default basic_report will load all data files that have the exact same, most recent timestamp.
 So if basic_benchmark.rb writes several files, basic_report.rb will use them all by default.

-You can find older examples of data-gathering scripts in the "runners" directory and postprocessing scripts in the "formatters" directory.
+You can find older examples of data-gathering scripts using `git log -- runners` (to see files that used to be in the "runners" directory) and post-processing scripts in the "formatters" directory.

 ## TruffleRuby